Wyoming Court Records

 - A parent who owes child support

-- A parent who wishes to establish paternity of their child
+- A parent who wishes to establish the paternity of their child

 - A person with custody over a child who wishes to establish paternity or is owed child support

-Eligible persons can apply to the Wyoming Child Support Program online to receive child support payments.
-They can also use the program to compel the non-custodial parent to make the payments if they have not yet.
+Eligible persons may apply to the Wyoming Child Support Program online to receive child support payments.
+They may also use the program to compel the non-custodial parent to make the payments if they have not yet done so.

 How Do I Get Out of Paying Child Support in Wyoming?